smart-on-fhir/fred/roadmap.md

 ## Planned Features:
-- Create new resources by type
-- Create new bundles
 - Insert resources into existing bundles
-- Insert bundles into existing bundles (?)
 - Remove resource from a bundle
+- Insert bundled resources into existing bundles (?)
 - Validate cardinality prior to save
 - Validate required elements prior to save